 - Re Cut: The film came to theathers lasting 95 minutes (cut down further 6 for the US).
 The DVD uses an 113 minute "director's cut".
 Both have different scores (the Blu-Ray gives the option to use either Jerry Goldsmith's or the one by Tangerine Dream).

 - Troubled Production: Given it's a fantasy film directed by Ridley Scott, a highly ambitious production ensued.
-With the inherent problems - an enormous make-up crew, Tim Curry injuring himself removing the claustrophobic prostethics too fast, a stage burning down - and long production - Mia Sara came of age during the 3 years of filming!
+With the inherent problems - an enormous make-up crew, Tim Curry injuring himself removing the claustrophobic prostethics too fast, the famed 007 stage where the film was shot burning down - and long production - Mia Sara came of age during the 3 years of filming!
 Also, during post production Scott came down to cutting the film profusely and change its soundtrack from Jerry Goldsmith's orchestra to Tangerine Dream's electronica (both were restored in the director's cut).